wangziqi2013/wangziqi2013.github.io/_posts/2020-05-24-decoupled-sector-caches.markdown

 and each element contains P tags.
 We use the middle log2(P) bits to address one tag from each set element, and compare the rest of the high bits to determine if there is a hit.
 This is slightly more complicated than a non-sector cache, where there is only Y tags per set, and 1 tag per set element.
 No bit between the set index and address tag is dedicated to retrieving a tag from decoupled P tags.
+After the tag is retrieved, in case there is an address match, we also check the sector's tag ID field.
+If these two match, indicating that the sector stored on the offset (addressed using log2(S) bits before the set index) indeed belongs to the tag, a hit is signaled.
+Otherwise a miss is signaled.